w32zhong/OPMES/README.md

 [http://tkhost.github.io/opmes](http://tkhost.github.io/opmes)

 # Demo Plan
-In our paper, we have a demo plan trying to illustrate how our system related to our method by showing:
+In our paper, we have a demo plan trying to illustrate how our system is related to our method by showing:

 * Parser output
 * Index tree structure